Tax strategy.

 Five levers do most of the work: put the right asset in the right account (asset location), move pre-tax money to Roth in your low-income years (Roth conversions), sell losers to offset winners (tax-loss harvesting), time Social Security around your tax picture, and pull from accounts in the right order in retirement.
 Each one is a real pile of money.
 Stacking all five is career-changing.

 Not a CPA.
 This is education, not tax advice.
 Rates, thresholds, and limits change every year.
-Anything marked [VERIFY] needs to be confirmed against the current IRS publications before you act on it.
+Specific figures should be confirmed against current IRS publications before you act on them.
 For material decisions, hire a CPA.

 The five-lever playbook